shawngraham/3812-ar/README.md

 https://vimeo.com/30861262

+## What are we building?

+Print out, or open in another browser window, 000_diary1.png and 001_diary2.png.

+On your phone, open https://shawngraham.github.io/3812-ar.

+When it asks for permission to use your camera, say 'yes'.
+Then when the scanner animation starts, point your camera at either of the two images.
+You'll see two 'ghosts' that are now haunting these diary pages.
+Cool, eh?

 The code for the webapp we'll build below is adapted from [here](https://hiukim.github.io/mind-ar-js-doc/examples/multi-targets).

 ## Make target images aka tracking images